omonimus1/blog-jade-rubick/content/posts/2021-07-26--write-compelling-and-unbiased-job-descriptions/index.md

 * **Make sure you're following the law**.
 Some locations require you to post salary ranges (I believe Colorado is one such state).
 Other states require you to tell the pay scale of the job if requested ([California](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=201720180AB168)).
 Consider posting the salary in the job description, even if it's not required.

 * **Be explicit about what requirements require**.
-It's almost always a good idea to include something like this phrase in your job posting: _If you don't think you meet all of the criteria below but still are interested in the job, please apply.
-Nobody checks every box—we’re looking for candidates that are particularly strong in a few areas, and have some interest and capabilities in others._ \
+Include something like this phrase in your job posting: _If you feel like you don’t meet all of the requirements for this role, we encourage you to apply anyways.
+We know the confidence gap and imposter syndrome gets in the way of meeting incredible candidates, and don’t want it to get in the way of meeting you._ \
 \
 Why?
 Otherwise you’re selecting for overconfident candidates, who may apply even if they are missing a requirement or two.
 This helps ensure you’ll get more diverse candidates applying.
 [Women tend to not apply for a role unless they meet 100% of the requirements](https://hbr.org/2014/08/why-women-dont-apply-for-jobs-unless-theyre-100-qualified), while men will apply even if they only meet 60% of the qualifications. \
 \
-In general, it's also a good idea to prune your requirements.
+Also, prune your requirements down to what is essential.

 ### What do you think?

 Did I miss anything?
 I'd love to hear what else you like to see in job descriptions.
 And if you have good examples you'd like to share, send them my way!

+### Thank you

+[Alexa Stefanko](https://www.linkedin.com/in/alexa-stefanko-86646aa4/) took my stilted wording for the "don't meet these requirements?" and made it infinitely better, so I copied her wording in the post above.

 Image by <a href="https://pixabay.com/users/congerdesign-509903/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1891732">congerdesign</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1891732">Pixabay</a>